-The TCT gradually gains about 1,100 feet on the way to re-entering the park just before Hurricane Pass, at over 10,500 feet, which rewards you with one of the best vistas of the trip: gazing across the deep trough of the South Fork of Cascade Canyon at the enormous west faces of the Grand, Middle, and South Tetons, sheer cliffs soaring for thousands of feet.
+The TCT gains about 1,100 feet from Alaska Basin to Hurricane Pass (where it re-enters the park), at over 10,500 feet, which rewards you with one of the best vistas of the trip: gazing across the deep trough of the South Fork of Cascade Canyon at the enormous west faces of the Grand, Middle, and South Tetons, sheer cliffs soaring for thousands of feet.
 Descend easy switchbacks past the tiny Schoolroom Glacier and its glacial tarn into the South Fork of Cascade Canyon.
 The South Fork camping zone extends for about 3.5 miles along the trail, and sites are generally within the forest and fairly protected from strong winds.